thyraxx/LostRuinsCheckpointHeal/README.md

 # LostRuinsMod
 This is a mod which adds a restoring HP and MP when touching a checkpoint.
 Currently the player isn't notified except for the fact its HP and MP is restored.
-If there is demand I could still enable the 'effects' you see when an untouched checkpoint is touched.
+If there is demand I could still enable the 'effects' you see when an checkpoint is touched.
 IIRC you see green particles as such.

 **Warning**: Playing this mod might unlock achievements, or have other side effects which aren't accountable for.